ashleyblawas/respdetect/README.md

 ### Installation Instructions
 You may either 1) directly download this repository or 2) clone it using: git clone https://github.com/ashleyblawas/respdetect.git.

-When you open the `main.m` file you will see that the first step steps up your directories.
+When you open the `run_all.m` file you will see that you have the option to specify the data path..
 This setup is detailed in the repository Wiki [here](https://github.com/ashleyblawas/respdetect/wiki/3.-Setup).
-You will need to edit a `paths.txt` file which you will be prompted to select to designate the path of your tools and your data.
-After running the first step of `main.m,` the `respdetect` tools will be on your path and no further installation is needed.
+You can alternatively leave the `data_path` variable empty which will force it to default to the `tests` folder in the GitHub repository.
+After running the first step of `run_all.m,` the `respdetect` tools will be on your path and no further installation is needed.

-**Keep in mind that you will need to have the [DTAG Tools](https://github.com/stacyderuiter/dtagtools.git) installed to work with the `respdetect` scripts.**

 ## [Usage](https://github.com/ashleyblawas/respdetect/wiki)
 Check out the repository Wiki (linked above and to screenshot below) for detailed instructions on how to use these tools.
-The ``main.m`` script will guide you through the use of the tools.
+The ``run_all.m`` script will guide you through the use of the tools.

 [![The home page of the repository Wiki.](images/wiki_screenshot.png)](https://github.com/ashleyblawas/respdetect/wiki).